Golf Wang: Flagship stores

 The first Odd Future store was opened on Fairfax Avenue in 2011.
 The Odd Future would come to be the first retail space that sold Golf Wang.
 In 2014, Tyler described in a series of tweets that the Odd Future store on Fairfax Avenue had closed.
 On October 25, 2017, Tyler announced that he would open the Golf Wang flagship, named "GOLF" on 350 North Fairfax Avenue in Los Angeles, California.
 The new location officially opened on October 26, 2017, and features an indoor skating bowl.
 A second "GOLF" storefront opened on November 12, 2022, located on 35 Howard Street in New York, NYC.
 The third "GOLF" storefront then opened in London's SOHO district on October 21, 2023, becoming the first store to open outside of the United States launching their "GOLF ACROSS THE POND" limited time campaign.
 Finally, the fourth and most recent "GOLF" store opened in the suburb of Darlinghurst in Sydney, Australia on August 29, 2025, marking the brand's first physical foray into the southern hemisphere, complete with an exclusive range of t-shirts with koala and kangaroo graphics.
 Tyler held meet and greets at all stores upon their opening.

-Collections

-GOLF WANG has released a variety of collections since 2013.
-The most notable being: F/W 2013, S/S 2014, F/W 2014, S/S 2015, F/W 2015, F/W 2016, F/W 2017, AUTUMN 2018, WINTER 2018, SUMMER 2019, WINTER 2019, AUTUMN 2019, AUTUMN 2020, WINTER 2020, AUTUMN 2020, WINTER 2020, SUMMER 2021, WINTER 2021, SUMMER 2022, F/W 2022, S/S 2023, F/W 2023, S/S 2024 and F/W 2024.